 As someone who loves editing movies I could relate to this, but you might not, yet.
 Here’s why magic can happen.

-- You can remove lurches and wobbles.
+- You will be able to remove lurches and wobbles

 Film Editing is Not Bungee Jumping!

 Think about the most scary things you know.
 For me this means dealing with a sick cat, a motorbike accident, or a major earthquake.
 Stand editing beside these and it is a challenge, but one that is easier to attempt.
 This is one trick for putting your fear of editing in perspective.

-Editing Movies.
-It Only Takes Two Things to Start :
+Only Takes Two Things to Start :

 - Patient practice, because there is no magic formula for learning to edit.